A Double-station Access Protocol for Optical Wireless Scattering Communication Networks: State Transition Model for DS-CSMA

 denotes the overall probability that one of the time counters is reduced to $0$.

 Secondly, for $i=0$ or $j=0$, it will lead to two cases of state-transmission.
-A new successful transmission, consisting of RTS, PTA, SAK, DFTrigger, Data frame superimposed transmission and ACK, may happen with probability $(1-p)$.
+A new successful transmission, consisting of RTS, PTA, SAK, CTS, Data frame superimposed transmission and ACK, may happen with probability $(1-p)$.
 After a successful transmission, $T_1$ and $T_2$ are independently initialized uniformly in the range $[0, W_0 - 1]$.
 Accordingly, the transition probabilities are given by

-Besides, the RTS may collide with that from other stations with probability $p$.
-In this case, if $m,n \neq M-1$, either $T_1$ or $T_2$ may be uniformly chosen in the range $[0, W_{m+1} - 1]$ or $[0, W_{n+1} - 1]$ with probability $p$, and thus the transition probabilities are given by
+Besides, the RTS-S may collide with that from other stations with probability $p$.
+In this case, if $m,n \neq M-1$, either $T_1$ or $T_2$ may be uniformly chosen in range $[0, W_{m+1} - 1]$ or $[0, W_{n+1} - 1]$ with probability $p$, and thus the transition probabilities are given by

 Furthermore, if $m=M-1$ or $n=M-1$, the contention windows of either $T_1$ or $T_2$ will never become doubled in subsequent transmission, and the transition probabilities are given by

 In addition, if $m = n = M-1$, neither $T_1$ or $T_2$ will be doubled the contention window in subsequent transmissions.
 Hence, the transition probabilities are given by